nitanmarcel/OEM-GSI-Builder/README.md

 :-----:|:-----:
 USERNAME | SourceForge username.
 PASSWORD | SourceForge password.
 TG_BOT_TOKEN | Telegram Bot Token to send notification messages to.
+Used only if telegram notifications are enabled

 # Donate